Back to Garden & Landscape

 Control and Prevention

 The most effective way to reduce the possibility of root injury and disease is to keep the tree healthy and vigorous.
 A healthy root environment consists of adequate growing space for the root system, well-conditioned soil 16 inches to 24 inches deep, and sufficient water and oxygen.
-To check the water and soil condition of the root environment, dig a hole outside the dripline of the tree and determine if the soil is dry, wet or compacted.
+To check the water and soil condition of the root environment, dig a hole outside the dripline of the tree and determine if the soil is dry, wet, or compacted.
 If you can’t get the shovel in the ground, the soil is dry.
-Soil moisture is adequate if the soil can be madeinto a ball with little pressure.
-Long, deep watering over the entire root system with time for the soil to dry between watering is better for trees than frequent light watering.
-Watering once a month during a long, dry winter also is helpful.
+Soil moisture is adequate if the soil can be made into a ball with little pressure.

 To minimize soil compaction, remove compacted soil and replace it with noncompacted soil.
 Provide adequate drainage before planting.
-Use 2 to 3 inches of organic mulch (peat moss, wood chips, tree bark) around the base of a tree to improve soil aeration and water availability.
+Use 2 – 3 inches of organic mulch (peat moss, wood chips, tree bark) around the base of a tree to improve soil aeration and water availability.
 Adding new mulch every three years or so will be needed as the mulch decays and improves the soil structure.

 Avoid fertilization damage by applying nitrogen fertilizer to established trees immediately after spring leaf expansion, not in the late summer and fall.